andreihava-okta/sample-java-scim-server/README.md

 covered in
 [section 3.11](https://tools.ietf.org/html/rfc7644#section-3.11) of the [SCIM 2.0 Protocol Specification](https://tools.ietf.org/html/rfc7644).

-Okta does not currently make SCIM requests with the `/Me` URI alias.
+Okta does not currently make SCIM transactions with the `/Me` URI alias.

 ### /Groups API endpoint

 Okta currently does not support using the `/Groups` endpoint of a SCIM API.
-When support is added for the `/Groups` endpoint, Okta plans on using the following HTTP requests against the `/Groups` endpoint:
+When support is added for the `/Groups` endpoint, Okta plans on using the following HTTP transactions against the `/Groups` endpoint:

 -   Read list of Groups: GET /Groups